-Please, call me....
-I live nearby'.
+My number is… Please, call me....
+I live nearby.'- Sean

-After reading his email, I remembered that I met him, a couple of months earlier, while I was doing some portraits of males for fun, and I was looking for subjects.
+After reading his email, I remembered that I met him a couple of months earlier while I was doing some portraits of males for fun and looking for subjects.
 Even on that occasion, he didn’t want me to take his portraits, after proposing.

 I reminded him that I had already met him once, and I didn't want to waste my time anymore, as he let me down.
-He assured me that, this time, he was committed to co-operate with me, he really wanted to show me the clothes, that he bought from his favorite shop.
+He assured me that, this time, he was committed to co-operating with me; he really wanted to show me the clothes that he bought from his favorite shop.

 He was looking for a wedding dress, but he couldn’t find one.

-I didn’t know what he had in mind.
-But I trusted him.
+I didn’t know what he had in mind, but I trusted him.

 I was looking for subjects who wanted to take part in the project spontaneously.
 I don’t like chasing people.
 I am more interested in energy.

-I have been gone a bit crazy shopping around, so I have quite new outfits that I want to show you, if you are free.
+I have been a bit crazy shopping around, so I have quite new outfits that I want to show you, if you are free.